 WCR Says: We see a lot of online stores start off with WIX, however will need to change platforms once they grow as there are limited SEO capabilities within the website builder.

 WooCommerce is an open-source e-commerce platform that’s built for WordPress.
 It is completely customisable within WordPress so a good choice as you can own the site.

 WCR Says: Great for SEO but you will need a developer to help you build and optimise.

 There is a range of eCommerce platform options out there, to suit your budget and requirements.
 Not sure which one is right for you?
 Contact our friendly team for advice regarding your online store.

 Once you have chosen your platform, you need to build your store in a way that will help you maximise sales.
 We have put together some tips to help ensure you get the most from your online store.

 Ensure your online store is fast.
 By this, we mean the overall speed of your website is fast and all pages load quickly on mobile devices.
 People use their phones and tablets to shop, so your online store needs to be easy and fast to use on mobile.

 Google research shows 40% of consumers will leave a page if it takes longer than 3 seconds to load.
 That’s almost half your potential customers gone if your site is too slow.

-As we mention above, consumers are an impatient bunch in 2021, so you want to ensure your website is simple to use.
+As we mention above, consumers are an impatient bunch, so you want to ensure your website is simple to use.
 People’s first impressions of your online store can make or break a sale, so ensure you get the basics right, such as:

 - Navigation is easy to follow